277 days ago

 - Rice and vegetable curries, tofu salad (especially in Shan State), and mohinga soup (ask for vegetarian broth) are common.

-14. Uzbekistan — e-Visa USD 20, Silk Road Splendour — Samarkand & Bukhara
+14. Uzbekistan — Silk Road, Samarkand & Bukhara

 5-Day Cost Breakdown